Xen-droid-alt/Portal-2627-Public-Releases/README.md

 _________________________________________________________________________________________________________________________________________________________________________________________________________________________________________
 To install the mod: unpack the zip folder and place the portal_2627 folder in your steam/steamapps/sourcemods Folder.

+Download the newest release from the releases page.
+Whatever files and folders seen above are patched/ improved files.
+Download the latest release first, and then copy the contents from the main page and replace the older files with the newer files found above.

 Most relases of this mod will have a different foloder name than just portal_2627.
 The current release foldoer has the folder name portal_2627_alpha_1, so you should place that folder in your sourcemods folder.
 When the project is finallout out of Beta Phase of Deveopment, the folder name will just be portal_2627.